-Restaurant Bon-Bon means ‘good-good’ in French and that is truly an understatement for the quality of the served courses at restaurant Bon-Bon.
-The restaurant is one of the culinary highlights in Brussels and is located in the most expensive green and residential area of the city.
-Chef Patron Christophe Hardiquest moved his restaurant five years ago to this impressive renovated villa.
+Bon Bon means ‘good-good’ in French and that is truly an understatement for the quality of the food at restaurant Bon Bon.
+The restaurant is one of the culinary highlights in Brussels and is located in the most expensive residential area of the city, just outside the centre.
+Chef Patron Christophe Hardiquest moved his restaurant to this impressive renovated villa after successfully managing the previous Bon Bon in the centre of Brussels.
+The interior today is modern but timeless.
+Golden, beige and brown colours, lots of dark wood and comfortable seats set the cosy atmosphere.
 During the summer months one can enjoy dinner at the terrace next to the little herb garden, in which the chefs pick daily ingredients to finish their dishes.

-Chef Patron Christophe has been building his culinary dream step by step in the past years and he now is at the top of Belgian gastronomy.
-The cuisine is constantly changing at Bon-Bon even if the core is contemporary French with modern impressions.
-Chef Patron Christophe Hardiquest’s philosophy is to knit together the patchwork of memories of tastes and flavours and to gently work on ensuring that these memories go on and on.
-From his open kitchen, the chef refines products without degenerating them.
+Chef Patron Christophe has been building his culinary dream step by step in the past years and he now is at the top of Belgian gastronomy with at 19/20 score in the Belgian Gault&Millau guide and 2 Michelin stars.
+The cuisine is constantly changing at Bon Bon, with a core that is contemporary French with modern touches.
+Chef Patron Christophe Hardiquest’s kitchen philosophy is grafted on top quality products, from luxurious ingredients such as oysters to more common ingredients such as figs and cheeses.
+In his open kitchen, the chef refines those products without degenerating them.
 With his continuous innovations he wants to surprise and delight guests, but by all means he shows respect to the main ingredients.

-Once you step in to the restaurant you can feel the tradition of a fine dining restaurant being modernised with a friendly and personal touch.
-The team and atmosphere is very positive and energetic while the Chef knows how to motivate his staff.
-The team at restaurant Bon-Bon is highly skilled and motivated.
-Restaurant manager Jonathan Gillet constantly manages the dynamic service and sommelier Michel De Muynck exposes his experience in a very balanced and impressive wine menu.
+Once you step in to the restaurant you can feel the tradition of a fine dining restaurant being modernized with a friendly and personal touch.
+The team and atmosphere is very positive and energetic while the chef knows how to motivate his staff.
+The open kitchen ensures a dynamic view on this teamwork from almost all of the tables.
+The service team at restaurant Bon Bon is highly skilled and motivated, too.
+Restaurant manager Benoît Brochard constantly pushes the limits of the professional service and sommelier Antoine Lehebel exposes his experience in a very balanced and impressive wine menu.

 Avenue de Tervueren 453